queilawithaQ/documentation/_general/about/self-hosted-scm.md

 **Note**: Users of cloud SCMs, who authenticate with oAuth, do not need to supply usernames as we get the username as part of the authentication workflow.

-## IP Whitelisting
+## Static IP Addresses

-We have an IP Whitelisting option, which allows you to provide access to your git server, from just eight specific IP addresses.
-See [IP Whitelisting]({{ site.baseurl }}{% link _general/account/whitelisting.md %}) documentation for more details.
+We have a static IP addresses feature, which allows you to provide access to your git server, from just eight specific IP addresses.
+See [Static IP Addresses]({{ site.baseurl }}{% link _general/account/static-ip-addresses.md %}) documentation for more details.

 ## SCM Feature Requests